dhyan1999/Helmet-Detection--Computer-Vision-/README.md

 ```
 - bike.ipynb --> A python file that run's Helmet-Detection code
-- bike.xml   --> A xml file which has the entries of all the co-ordinates of each image(in the image folder) and has been trained on detecting 2 class
+- bike.xml   --> A xml file which has the entries of all the co-ordinates of each
+                 image(in the image folder) and has been trained on detecting two classes
                       1. Helmet
                       2. No Helmet
-- README.md ----> This markdown file you are reading.
+- README.md ---> This markdown file you are reading.
-- img ----------> Images folder for the readme
+- Image -------> Images folder has all the images of people wearing and not wearing Helmet
+- movie2.mp4 --> These is the movie file on which we are going to run our Helmet-Detection
+                 model
+                 (Anybody can change these movie file and put there's file for testing😀)
 ```